Integrative-Transcriptomics/OmicsTIDE/README.md

 The tab-based and dynamic design of OmicsTIDE enables the user to break down large-scale data sets to a manageable and clear number of genes following three major analysis steps (see figure below) while keeping the option to review, refine or remove (previous) analysis steps.

-OmicsTIDE is written is based on HTML/JavaScript/CSS using the D3.js and jQuery libraries as well as the Bootstrap framework to enable a clear and dynamic front-end design.
+OmicsTIDE is based on HTML/JavaScript/CSS using the D3.js and jQuery libraries as well as the Bootstrap framework to enable a clear and dynamic front-end design.
 For data loading, modification and major data modeling steps, like partitioning and the subsequent trend comparison, OmicsTIDE uses the Flask web framework as back end.

 A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md).